-3. Group Educating Session: These 45 minute sessions provide driving tips and are taught by trained driving councillors.
+3. Group Educating Session: These 45-minute sessions provide driving tips and are taught by trained driving councilors.

 This session also covers any updates to driving laws that may have changed since you began driving.
 Updated driving tips helps prevent driving infractions that may make keeping your licence difficult down the road.